kelly2603/React_Portfolio_Test/README.md

 # React Portfolio Test

-Trying out React to make a Portfolio website.
+A Portfolio website made to test out React for the first time.
+This was made by following a YouTube tutorial.

 ## Getting Started with Create React App